-The Latest: Lawsuit Filed over Engine Cradle Rust Problems
+Lawsuit Filed over Engine Cradle Rust Problems ∞

-: A class-action lawsuit has been filed in Ohio accusing Chrysler (now FCA US) of not properly coating engine cradles, allowing them to rust to the point of becoming a safety threat.
+A class-action lawsuit was filed in Ohio accusing Chrysler (now FCA US) of not properly coating engine cradles, allowing them to rust to the point of becoming a safety threat.
 The plaintiffs claims that:

-- Chrysler properly coat the engine cradles during manufacturing, allowing rust to damage them early
+- Chrysler improperly coat the engine cradles during manufacturing, allowing rust to damage them early

 - Chrysler knows about the problem through a series of Technical Service Bulletins (TSBs) but only covers a small percentage of affected cars